 College of Saint Mary recognizes that medical issues may make it necessary for a student to withdraw completely from all classes during a semester.
-If this situation occurs, the student should meet with the Director of Student Accounts to obtain information to develop a plan to manage the financial burden that may be incurred.
-If approved, this plan may allow her to re-take the same number of credits from which she withdrew with no additional tuition charge, provided these classes are taken during the same semester, and within one year of the withdrawal.
+If this situation occurs, the student should contact the Director of Student Accounts to obtain information to develop a plan to manage the financial burden that may be incurred.
+If approved, this plan may allow her to re-take the same number of credits from which she withdrew with no additional tuition charge, provided these classes are taken within one year of the withdrawal.